-An open hole flute has holes at the center of the A, G, F, E and D keys.
-Openholes are the standard among intermediate flutes, and are the preference of the majority of flutists.
+An open hole flute has holes at the center of the A, G, F, E, and D keys.
+Open holes are the standard among intermediate flutes and are the preference of the majority of flutists.

 Open holes can be closed with specially made plugs that can be inserted or removed by the player.
 Plugs are normally used during the adjustment period from a closed hole flute to an open hole flute.
-The plugs can be removed methodically, one at a time, until the technique and feel is developed.
+The plugs can be removed methodically, one at a time, until the technique and feel are developed.
 Most flutists take out the A first, then the F, and then the E. Lastly, remove the 3rd fingers, either the G or D first depending on the individual.